This chapter provides a framework and guidelines for architecture governance.

 A Compliance Assessment can be rejected where the subject area (design, operational, service level, or technology) are not compliant.
 In this case the subject area can:

 Where a Compliance Assessment is rejected, an alternate route to meeting interim conformance is provided through dispensations.
 These are granted for a given time period and set of identified service and operational criteria that must be enforced during the lifespan of the dispensation.
 Dispensations are not granted indefinitely, but are used as a mechanism to ensure that service levels and operational levels are met while providing a level flexibility in their implementation and timing.
 The time-bound nature of dispensations ensures that they are a major trigger in the compliance cycle.

 Performance management is required to ensure that both the operational and service elements are managed against an agreed set of criteria.
 This will include monitoring against service and operational-level agreements, feedback for adjustment, and reporting.

 Internal management information will be considered in Environment Management .

 Business Control relates to the processes invoked to ensure compliance with the organization's business policies.

 This identifies all the services required to ensure that the repository-based environment underpinning the governance framework is effective and efficient.
 This includes the physical and logical repository management, access, communication, training, and accreditation of all users.

-All architecture artifacts, service agreements, contracts, and supporting information must come under governance through a formal process in order to register, validate, ratify, manage, and publish new or updated content.
+All architecture artefacts, service agreements, contracts, and supporting information must come under governance through a formal process in order to register, validate, ratify, manage, and publish new or updated content.
 These processes will ensure the orderly integration with existing governance content such that all relevant parties, documents, contracts, and supporting information are managed and audited.